Military chocolate (United States): Tropical Bar

 In 1943, the Procurement Division of the Army approached Hershey about producing a confectionery-style chocolate bar with improved flavor that would still withstand extreme heat for issue in the Pacific Theater.
 After a short period of experimentation, the Hershey company began producing Hershey's Tropical Bar.
 The bar was designed for issue with field and specialty rations, such as the K ration, and originally came in 1-ounce (28 g) and 2-ounce (56 g) sizes.
 After 1945, it came in 4-ounce (112 g) D ration sizes as well.

-The Tropical Bar (it was called the D ration throughout the war, despite its new appellation) had more of a resemblance to normal chocolate bars in its shape and flavor than the original D ration, which it gradually replaced by 1945.
-While attempts to sweeten its flavor were somewhat successful, nearly all U.S. soldiers found the Tropical Bar tough to chew and unappetizing; reports from countless memoirs and field reports are almost uniformly negative.
+The Tropical Bar (still called the D ration throughout the war, despite its new appellation) had more of a resemblance to normal chocolate bars in its shape and flavor than the original D ration, which it gradually replaced by 1945.
+While attempts to sweeten its flavor were somewhat successful, nearly all US soldiers found the Tropical Bar tough to chew and unappetizing.
 Instead, the bar was either discarded or traded to unsuspecting Allied troops or civilians for more appetizing foods or goods.
 Resistance to accepting the ration soon appeared among the latter groups after the first few trades.
-In the Burma theater of war (CBI), the D ration or Tropical Bar did make one group of converts: it was known as the "dysentery ration", since the bar was the only ration those ill with dysentery could tolerate.
+In the China-Burma-India Theater of Operations (CBI), the D ration or Tropical Bar did make one group of converts: it was known as the "dysentery ration", since the bar was the only ration those ill with dysentery could tolerate.

 In 1957, the bar's formula was changed to make it more appetizing.
 The unpopular oat flour was removed, non-fat milk solids replaced skim milk powder, cocoa powder replaced cacao fat, and artificial vanilla flavoring was added.
 It was added with the help of sugar.
 It greatly improved the flavor of the bar, but it was still difficult to chew.

 Hershey production

 It is estimated that between 1940 and 1945, over 3 billion of the D ration and Tropical Bars were produced and distributed to soldiers throughout the world.
 In 1939, the Hershey plant was capable of producing 100,000 ration bars a day.
 By the end of World War II, the entire Hershey plant was producing ration bars at a rate of 24 million a week.
 For their service throughout World War II, the Hershey Chocolate Company was issued the Army-Navy ‘E’ Award for Excellence for exceeding expectations for quality and quantity in the production of the D ration and the Tropical Bar.
 Their continued efforts resulted in four stars being added to their pennant signifying the five times they received this distinction.
-U.S. propaganda used this product distinction during the war as a message "that Allied nations would win the war because of their democratic institutions, but also because of the productivity of the U.S. economy and, especially, its agriculture."
+US propaganda used this product distinction during the war as a message "that Allied nations would win the war because of their democratic institutions, but also because of the productivity of the U.S. economy and, especially, its agriculture."
 In tandem with this state-sponsored rhetoric, radio advertisements for foodstuffs and other consumer goods employed wartime slogans to reinforce military campaigns against Germany and Japan.